lbain/lucybain/source/blog/2014/12-04-feature-detection-vs-inference.md

 tags: js, interview-questions
 ---

-## What's the difference between feature detection, feature inference, and using the UA string?
+## What’s the difference between feature detection, feature inference, and using the UA string?

-Let's start smaller...
+Let’s start smaller...

 **What is feature detection?**

-When you check if a certain feature exists, that's feature detection.
+When you check if a certain feature exists, that’s feature detection.

 We need to write code that checks if features exist in JS since different browsers have different implementations, something like this: